eduvpn/documentation/SERVER_DISCOVERY.md

 The application MUST keep working when the discovery file(s) can not be downloaded and/or verified for whatever reason, including, but not limit to DNS does not resolve, traffic to the discovery server is blocked, server returns unexpected error code.
-In this case an error MUST be shown, but it MUST NOT block the application from working with the old data already available to the app.
-Application releases SHOULD include the latest version from the discovery server before publishing the binary.
+In this case an user dismissable error MUST be shown, but it MUST NOT block the application from working with the old data already available to the app.
+Application releases SHOULD include the latest version from the discovery server before publishing the binary, if practical.
 This in case the discovery server is down on the application's first launch.

 ## Server List